Jeremylin0904/CV_Food-classification/README.md

 * Model2.py: Same architecture as Model1.py and set the parameters the same as that of Model1.py then train the model by the web-crawler dataset.

-* Domainselector.py: Add dense layers behind based model and the final layer of the model includes only one neuron for recognizing the  of the data.
-Train the model by all the data and
+* Domainselector.py: Add dense layers behind the base model, and the final layer of the model includes only one neuron for recognizing the class of the data.
+Train the model using all the data and determine which dataset an input is more similar to.

 ### Results